-Florence's sewage system has been around since the Renaissance, so be gentle with the plumbing!
+Much of Italy's sewage system has been around since the Renaissance, so be gentle with the plumbing!
 The toilet and drains are not a garbage disposal - do NOT flush things like food, hair, sanitary items, cotton balls, dental floss, or the like.
 Only liquids should go down drains.
 You will be charged for plumbing fees due to misuse.